penumbra-zone/penumbra/docs/protocol/src/assets.md

 asset_id = from_le_bytes(hash(b"Penumbra_AssetID", asset_type)) mod q
 ```

-Other asset IDs do not correspond to denominations, but are computed as hashes
+In the future, Penumbra may have other asset IDs do not correspond to
-of other state data.
-By making the asset ID itself be a hash of extended state
+denominations, but are computed as hashes of other state data.
+By making the
-data, a note recording value of that type also binds to that extended data, even
+asset ID itself be a hash of extended state data, a note recording value of that
-though it has the same size as any other note.
-For instance:
+type also binds to that extended data, even though it has the same size as any
-- [The ZSwap mechanism](../zswap/swap.md) has the `Swap` action form a *Swap NFT*, whose asset ID is a Poseidon hash of the user's secret input values address, so that when the `SwapClaim` action spends the NFT, it can (zk)prove consistency of the newly minted swap outputs with the user's inputs and the chain's clearing prices, and that the newly minted outputs are sent to the user's own address.
-- [The LPNFT mechanism](../zswap/lpnft.md) creates asset IDs that bind both a liquidity position ID and the position state, so that the value balance mechanism described below can track state changes to concentrated liquidity positions.
+other note.
+Currently, however, all asset IDs are computed as the hashes of
+denomination strings.

+## Asset Metadata

+Penumbra also supports Cosmos-style `Metadata` for assets.
+The chain maintains
+an on-chain lookup table of asset IDs to asset metadata, but the on-chain
+metadata is minimal and generally only includes the denomination string.
+Client
+software is expected to be opinionated about asset metadata, supplying
+definitions with symbols, logos, etc. to help users understand the assets they
+hold.

 ## Value Generators